stigtsp/jfpg/README.md

 Key generation and symmetric encryption (using the "-c" option) will derive an encryption key from a passphrase, using Argon2i.
-The rounds parameter for Argon2 can be invoked with "-r" and the amount of RAM used, in megabytes, can be specified with the "-m" option.
+The rounds parameter for Argon2 can be invoked with "-r" and the amount of RAM used, in mebibytes, can be specified with the "-m" option.
 The defaults below are used if you do not specify anything.

 Default rounds: 6
-Default RAM: 384 MB
+Default RAM: 512 MiB
 Default parallelism: 2

 Min rounds: 4
-Max rounds: 256
+Max rounds: 1024
-Min mem: 56 MB
+Min mem: 56 MiB
-Max mem: 32 GB
+Max mem: 32 GiB

 The parallelism parameter is not user configurable.